Citi pulls out of consumer banking in 11 countries, profit jumps

 In December 2012, Citigroup said it was withdrawing from consumer banking in five other countries.
 After these latest exits, the bank will serve consumers in about 24 countries.

-(Reporting by David Henry in New York and Anil D'Silva in Bangalore; Additional reporting by Neha Dimri; Editing by Saumyadeb Chakrabarty, Dan Wilchins and Lisa Shumaker)
+(Reporting by David Henry in New York and Anil D'Silva in Bangalore; Additional reporting by Neha Dimri; Editing by Saumyadeb Chakrabarty, Dan Wilchins and Lisa Shumake)